 (a) Each New Facility Operator shall pay the costs identified in this Section 5.7.5.
 The ISO and Interconnecting PTO will provide each New Facility Operator an estimate of its total cost responsibility under this Section.
 A New Facility Operator's final cost responsibility shall be based on actual costs.
 The Interconnecting PTO will provide each New Facility Operator a detailed record of the actual costs assessed to it under this Section.
 A New Facility Operator may request the Interconnecting PTO to provide any additional information reasonably necessary to audit the actual costs the New Facility Operator is assessed.

 (b) The ISO and Interconnecting PTO will process all Interconnection Applications, and determine the cost-responsibility of each New Facility Operator based on the New Facility Operator’s Completed Application Date.
 The ISO and Interconnecting PTO will process simultaneously all interconnection requests with the same Completed Application Date.
-The ISO and Interconnecting PTO will determine each New Facility’ Operators cost responsibility, as identified in Sections 5.7.5(c) and (d), in proportion to the relative incremental impact of each New Facility.

 Each New Facility Operator shall pay the costs of planning and installing the following facilities: (i) Direct Assignment Facilities, and, if applicable, (ii) Reliability Upgrades.
-In addition, each New Facility Operator shall implement all operating procedures necessary to safely and reliably connect the New Facility to the facilities of the Interconnecting PTO and to ensure the ISO Controlled Grid's conformance with the ISO Grid Planning Criteria, and shall bear all costs of implementing such operating procedures.
-The New Facility Operator shall be responsible for the costs of transmission facilities only if the necessary facilities are not included in the ISO Controlled Grid Transmission Expansion Plan approved as of the New Facility Operator’s Completed Application Date, or the date for the installation of a facility is advanced by the interconnection of the New Facility, in which case the New Facility Operator shall be responsible only for the incremental costs associated with the earlier installation of the facility.(d) Each New Facility Operator shall be responsible for the costs of distribution facilities required to interconnect the New Facility to the Distribution System of a Interconnecting PTO in accordance with the provisions of the Interconnecting PTO’s effective tariff.
+In addition, each New Facility Operator shall implement all existing operating procedures necessary to safely and reliably connect the New Facility to the facilities of the Interconnecting PTO and to ensure the ISO Controlled Grid's conformance with the ISO Grid Planning Criteria, and shall bear all costs of implementing such operating procedures.
+The New Facility Operator shall be responsible for the costs of Reliability Upgrades only if the necessary facilities are not included in the ISO Controlled Grid Transmission Expansion Plan approved as of the New Facility Operator’s Completed Application Date, or the date for the installation of a facility is advanced by the interconnection of the New Facility, in which case the New Facility Operator shall be responsible only for the incremental costs associated with the earlier installation of the facility.

-(e)
+Each New Facility may also, at its own discretion, pay for, pursuant to Section 3 of the ISO Tariff, any Delivery Upgrades.

+Each New Facility Operator shall be responsible for the costs of distribution facilities required to interconnect the New Facility to the Distribution System of a Interconnecting PTO in accordance with the provisions of the Interconnecting PTO’s effective tariff.

-5.7.5.1 Maintenance of Encumbrances
+5.7.4.1 Maintenance of Encumbrances